NY comptroller says MTA sided with Apple for Grand Central Store

-NEW YORK (Reuters) - New York’s Metropolitan Transportation Authority gave Apple Inc an inside advantage landing a lease for the technology company’s store in Grand Central Terminal, according to an audit New York State Comptroller Thomas DiNapoli released Monday.
+NEW YORK, July 30 (Reuters) - New York’s Metropolitan Transportation Authority gave Apple Inc an inside advantage landing a lease for the technology company’s store in Grand Central Terminal, according to an audit New York State Comptroller Thomas DiNapoli released Monday.

 The MTA for more than a year worked behind the scenes exclusively with Apple on the lease before issuing a request for proposals, the state comptroller’s office said, citing its auditor‘s’ report.
 That resulted in only one response, and that was from Apple, the state comptroller’s office said.